Folkwang University of the Arts: History

 The university shares its unusual name with the Museum Folkwang founded in 1902 by arts patron Karl Ernst Osthaus.
 The term Folkwang derives from Fólkvangr, the Old Norse name of a mythical meadow where the dead gather who are chosen by Freyja, the Norse goddess of love and beauty, to spend the afterlife with her.
 The school's founders, opera director Rudolf Schulz-Dornburg, stage designer Hein Heckroth and choreographer Kurt Jooss, regarded this Folkwang as a symbol for the arts as a unified whole, rather than divided into separate classes.
 The Folkwangschule für Musik, Tanz und Sprechen (Folkwang School for Music, Dance, and Speech) opened in 1927 in Essen, and in 1928 a previously established school of design merged with the institution.

 In 1963 the Folkwang school was renamed Folkwang-Hochschule (Folkwang Academy).
 In 2010 the institution began offering graduate studies and was renamed Folkwang University of the Arts.
 This coincided with Ruhr.2010, the festival in which the Ruhr district was designated the European Capital of Culture for the year 2010.

 Activities

 The Folkwang University unites training in music, theatre, dance, design, and scholarship, in order to encourage collaboration among the arts.
 Public events take place at the Folkwang University on its six in-house stages and in collaboration with cultural institutions of the region, such as the Philharmonie Essen, the Schauspiel Bochum, Musiktheater im Revier, the Duisburg Philharmonic, the Wuppertaler Bühnen and the Ruhrfestspiele.

+Folkwang University of the Arts is structured into four distinct faculties, each specializing in various artistic and academic disciplines: